Why singer, but actor? Why doctor, but dentist? Why customer, but client? There seems to be no logic to the variation in endings for agent nouns.

 As mentioned in the definition of “agent noun” above, that term also refers to inanimate objects.
 However, no consistent classification is possible for this subgroup: Why washer and dryer, but refrigerator?
 As revealed in these examples — and the many terms for human agents referred to above — agent nouns follow no rules of etymology or connotation.

-3 Responses to “Agent Nouns”
+3 thoughts on “Agent Nouns”

 I wonder why we can use “misanthrope”, but not “philanthrope”.
 Why is it “critic” instead of something like “criticist”?
 Why is it “judge” and not “judger”? …”cook” and not “cooker”?
 Some agent nouns have no suffixes and simply take on the infinitive verb form as their own.
 Interesting….
 What about “thief” and “chief”? …seemingly no suffix and no verb indicated in any root in these words.
 How mysterious!